ethereum/EIPs/EIPS/eip-meta-hardfork-meta.md

 ### Altair [CL]

-The full specfications for the Altair network upgrade can be found in the [`v1.1.0` release of the `ethereum/consensus-specs` repository](https://github.com/ethereum/consensus-specs/blob/v1.1.0).
+The full specifications for the Altair network upgrade can be found in the [`v1.1.0` release of the `ethereum/consensus-specs` repository](https://github.com/ethereum/consensus-specs/blob/v1.1.0).

 ### Arrow Glacier [EL]